Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 Negotiation is a strategic discussion used to reach an agreement, compromise, or settle differences between two or more parties.

 However, negotiations shouldn’t be confused with arguments or disagreements.
-Both parties want to achieve the best possible outcome for themselves and each other, often known as “win-win negotiations.”
+Both sides aim for outcomes that benefit everyone – what we call “win-win negotiations.”

-Overall, the sales negotiation process is a structured approach to negotiation.
+Overall, sales negotiations are a structured approach to negotiation.
 Selling achieves the price on your terms and conditions; negotiating is modifying your position to reach an agreement.

 How Negotiations Work: 2 Types of Negotiation Approaches